What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 7. Adjectives of pattern

-Adjectives of pattern describe the patterns of materials, such as furs, fabrics, etc. These adjectives are also used to describe animals’ coats.
+Adjectives of pattern describe the patterns of animal coats and materials, such as furs, fabrics, etc.

 polka-dot, checked, striped